 My DSO Manager, the innovative credit management software

 My DSO Manager offers powerful features to manage credit risk and assess customers' creditworthiness.
-The SaaS software is used by SMEs as well as worldwide companies to improve the cash collected.
+My DSO Manager is used by SMEs as well as worldwide companies in 85 countries to improve the cash collected.

-Scoring, credit analysis, connectors with financial information providers, credit limit workflows, etc. allow a full monitoring of the company's exposure and the adaptation of collection strategies accordingly.
+Scoring, credit analysis, connectors with financial information providers, credit limit workflows, risk agenda, etc. allow a full monitoring of the company's exposure and the adaptation of collection strategies accordingly.

 See the online demo.